 Our Top Picks

 The Hot Tools Professional Series 24K Gold is an excellent option for those seeking a premium styling tool to produce the best wave or curl.
 This model has an ergonomic handle, a long cord, and comes in multiple different barrel sizes so you can achieve the exact curl you're looking for.
 There is a safety tip, which helps prevent unfortunate burn incidents.
 The pressure of the clamp is nice and even, and the temperature has a wide range and can be easily adjusted to suit your hair type.
 Sliding your hair through the iron feels effortless, and the integrated stand and convenient pivot for the cord make this one of our all-around favorite styling tools.

-An important consideration for this tool is the higher cost and the need to buy additional styling tools if you want the option of multiple wave or curl sizes.
-Its interface also isn't the best we have come across; the controls for temperature and power can feel a little sharp to the touch.
-Still, we don't consider these dealbreakers, and we highly recommend this offering from Hot Tools if you want a top-of-the-line tool for your hair styling needs.
+Important considerations for this tool include the higher cost and the need to buy additional styling tools if you want the option of multiple wave or curl sizes.
+Additionally, the interface is not the best we tested; the temperature and power controls can feel a little sharp to the touch.
+Still, we don't consider these drawbacks dealbreakers.
+We highly recommend this offering from Hot Tools to anyone who desires a top-of-the-line tool for their hair styling needs.